 The Company is from time to time subject to various litigation proceedings none of which, in management's opinion, are material to the Company.
-In December 2020, a customer filed a claim against two subsidiaries of the Company alleging breach of contract in relation to aluminum engine blocks.
-In 2022, the claim was dismissed in its entirety with prejudice and without costs to either party.

 As described under "Potential Tax Exposures", the Company's subsidiary in Brazil is currently being assessed by the State of Sao Paulo tax authorities for certain value added tax credits claimed, which are in the administrative process in Brazil, which may be proceeding to, or are in the litigation process.
 The Company's subsidiary in Queretaro, Mexico is currently being assessed by the Mexican Federal Tax Authority for inter-company transaction which are in the administrative process in Mexico, which may proceed to litigation.
 Although the Company believes that it has complied in all material respects with the legislation in Brazil and in Mexico, and has obtained legal advice to such effect there is no assurance that the Company will be successful with respect to such assessments and/or litigation.